-From 23 to 30 June 2016, an OECD Global Awareness Campaign will be carried out on Window Covering Cord Safety.
-The initiative aims at informing consumers about persistent, hidden and severe dangers associated with corded window coverings and encouraging preventative action in homes, including vacation homes or holiday dwellings where young children live or visit.
+From 23-30 June 2016, an OECD global awareness campaign was carried out on window covering cord safety.
+The initiative aimed at informing consumers about persistent, hidden and severe dangers associated with corded window coverings and encouraging preventative action in homes, including vacation homes or holiday dwellings where young children live or visit.

 Unsafe window covering cords and children, particularly those under 3 years, can become a deadly mix.
 Consequences of entanglement in unsafe window covering cords can be:

 - Neurological damage from oxygen deprivation

 - Death in two to three minutes.